Warrant issued for Kharl Wirepa's arrest over family harm charges

 They included that on May 9 he allegedly assaulted a woman he was in a family relationship with and intentionally damaged household items belonging to the same woman on the same date.
 He also faces a charge of breaching bail on May 9.

-The registrar showed Prosecuting Sergeant Steve Coleman a letter Wirepa had written to the court asking for an adjournment but Coleman didn't accept the letter instead sought a warrant.
+The registrar showed Prosecuting Sergeant Steve Coleman a letter Wirepa had written to the court asking for an adjournment but Coleman didn't accept the letter and instead sought a warrant.

 Advertisement